-In his graphic novel, Fair Weather, Joe examines his 1970s suburban childhood.
+In his new graphic novel, Fair Weather, Joe examines his 1970s suburban childhood.
 In a surprisingly tasteful and thoughtful memoir young Joe Matt is a selfish child who steals from stores, takes advantage of his friends, threatens to burn his mother's house down, teases those weaker than himself, and reveals himself to be a fairly normal child.
 Completely unsentimental and strangely kind of endearing, Fair Weather continues the American tradition of hilarious self-exhibitionism.